 Most people underestimate the power of music.
-However, they can’t deny the impact it has on their lives by way of the entertainment industry, and the performing arts.
-(I should know — while freelance writing, I’m also a musician, a songwriter, and a programming consultant for an FM radio station).
+But they can’t deny the impact music has on their lives by way of the entertainment industry, and the performing arts.
+(I should know — while working as a freelance writer, I’m also a musician, a songwriter, and a programming consultant for an FM radio station).

 This leads us to music’s impact on the workplace and on work itself.
 Does music help you work better?
 When you listen to music while working, does it help you to be more productive?
 What about focus?
 Does it help you concentrate better?
 Well, it depends on the music you use.
 This premise will be explained thoroughly here.